-It is only fair to assume that President Uhuru Kenyatta got everything on a silver plate courtesy of his royal background.
-Being a son of Kenya’s founding President, is it even logical to imagine that hustled just like any other Kenyan?
+It is only fair to assume that President Uhuru Kenyatta got everything on a silver plate courtesy of his privileged upbringing.
+Being one of the sons of Kenya’s founding President, Mzee Jomo Kenyatta, is it even logical to imagine that he hustled just like any other Kenyan?

 Well, a while ago, the Head of State disclosed that he was no idler despite coming from a well-off family.

 In a sit-down with Equity Bank Chief Executive Officer James Mwangi, the Kenyan leader said that his first job was in a bank.

 “I worked for a short while with the Kenya Commercial Bank (KCB).
 I was a teller in the Kipande House branch on Kenyatta Avenue,” he said.